tonethar/IGME-330-Master/notes/canvas-6.md

 3) In `ImageSprite`, go ahead and *overload* the `Sprite` `draw()` method to instead use `ctx.drawImage()`:
   - you will most likely use the "5 arguments" version --> `ctx.drawImage(image, dx, dy, dWidth, dHeight)`.
 (See `RingSprite` to see how we did this overloading)
-  - P.S. don't forget about the "half width" and "half height" trick for drawing rectangles so that they will "bounce" correctly, and will pivot from the center
+  - P.S. don't forget about the "half width" and "half height" trick for drawing rectangles so that they will "bounce" correctly, and will pivot from the center.
+Remember that `this.span` is both the width and the height of the sprite.
+(Which means our image sprites have to be squares - this is something you might want to change at some point)
   - to test this code and the `draw()` method, head to the console again, see screenshot below:

   **Success!**